 For example: if your critical processes are purchasing, food preparation, and delivery, then your policies may include fresh ingredients used within 48 hours; pizzas made within 10 minutes; and delivered within 30 minutes.

 Internal controls are used to prevent process failure, which are needed to reduce risk, decrease variation, and focus on results.
+Your internal controls are the check step to ensure your process is under control.

 For example: if your policies include fresh ingredients used within 48 hours; then your internal controls may include time stamping all ingredients, FIFO inventory, and temperature alarms.